danielbarl/Picflip/README.md

 #### macOS and Linux

-Add the Script Directory to PATH:
+Add the script directory to PATH:

 1. Open the shell profile file:
     ```sh